microsoft/msquic/docs/api/QUIC_CONNECTION_EVENT.md

 `Chain`

 Pointer to a platform/TLS specific certificate chain.
 Valid only during the callback.
-Can be NULL on error.

 # See Also